realA10001986/Flux-Capacitor/README.md

 #### <ins>Basic settings</ins>

-##### &#9193; Default flux sound mode
+##### &#9193; Flux sound mode

-Selects the power-up "flux" sound mode.
+Selects the "flux" sound mode.
 "Auto: xx secs" enables the beep for xx seconds after triggering a time travel, upon power-on, and then the TCD sends a respective signal through BTTFN.

 Can be changed at any time by typing *00 (off), *01 (on), *02 (Auto 30secs) or *03 (Auto 60secs) followed by OK, or through the TCD's keypad.
-Note that a change through remote or TCD is not saved.
+Note that a change through IR remote or TCD is saved 10 seconds after the last change (see [here](#powering-down-the-fc)).

 ##### &#9193; Movie sequence for 7 lights